What42Pizza/I-Like-Vanilla/documentation.md

 ## OptiFine Support:

-With the release of b1.9.0, OptiFine is treated as a second-class platform.
-I'll make sure it still works with OptiFine on 1.12.2, but Iris 1.20.4 is where I currently put most of my effort.
-The default shader code for Iris does still work on OptiFine without any modification, but the endless list of errors that OptiFine generates makes it almost unusable.
-The OptiFine version is generated using rust-utils, which can automatically remove the styles functionality.
+OptiFine is somewhat supported by this shader, but just barely.
+I'll sometimes make sure it works with OptiFine on 1.12.2, but Iris is what I use to develop the shader.
+The biggest problem with using this shader on (older versions of) OptiFine is that it causes a VERY long list of warnings to be logged, which makes it take a very long time to load / reload.
+The OptiFine versions that are published to CurseForge and Modrinth are generated using rust-utils, which can automatically remove the styles functionality (which is what causes the endless stream of logged warnings).

-If you want to develop for OptiFine first, you have 2 options:

-- 1: Clone this repo into the shaders folder and deal with the initial loading time
-- - Pro: you can work on both versions at once, while having OptiFine be first-class
-- - Con: you have to deal with long initial loading times and huge log files
-- 2: Replace this repo's /shaders folder with the /shaders folder from the latest OptiFine export
-- - Pro: development is greatly simplified
-- - Con: you can no longer support multiple styles

 <br>
 <br>